Intelligent Zero Trust Architecture for 5G/6G Networks: Principles, Challenges, and the Role of Machine Learning in the context of O-RAN: Introduction

 The third generation partnership project (3GPP) has developed enhanced security frameworks specifically designed for 5G network architecture \cite{3GPPTS}.
 They introduce several security levels for various network functions including network access, user/application domains, and service-based architecture (SBA) security.
 The frameworks incorporate appropriate authentication, authorization and, key agreement protocols for the security of various technologies, such as device-to-device (D2D) and V2X communications, software-defined networking (SDN), and network function virtualization (NFV).

 Most existing security protocols assume a strong trust relationship among network entities and services providing authentication and authorization.
 Such assumptions can lead to serious security vulnerabilities.
-A few scenarios where these vulnerabilities are exploited to deploy privacy attacks, denial-of-service (DoS), man-in-the-middle, and impersonation attacks, are discussed in \cite{cao2019survey}.
+A few scenarios where these vulnerabilities are exploited to deploy privacy attacks, denial-of-service (DoS), man-in-the-middle, and impersonation attacks, are discussed in \cite{cao2019survey, Ramezanpour22Comnet}.

-Zero trust architecture (ZTA) is a solution to address security requirements in a network with untrusted infrastructure.
+Zero trust architecture (ZTA) is a solution to address security requirements in a network with untrusted infrastructure \cite{NIST_ZTA}.
 A ZTA provides network assurance under the assumption that no subject, requesting access to the network resources, can be trusted even after initial authentication and authorization.
 Every access request is individually authorized and monitored during the access period for compliance with security policy rules.
-A dynamic trust evaluation for every access request is the key tent of zero trust (ZT).
-Authorizing the individual access requests by a subject rather than authorizing the subject requesting access is a key tenet of ZTA.
+A dynamic trust evaluation for every access request is the key tenet of zero trust (ZT).
+The main function of a ZTA is authorizing the individual access requests by a subject rather than authorizing the subject requesting access.

+The U.S. Department of Defense (DoD) introduces ZTA as a necessary paradigm shift in cybersecurity from the classical perimeter-based security to a data-centric model of security systems \cite{dod_zta}.
+In the perspective of this model, rather than a means for communication, networks are considered as a means for distributed data management; i.e., accessing, processing, transferring, and storing data through the network.
+Hence, the next generation security frameworks, which are based on ZTA, are expected to protect the data during this entire cycle.
+One of a few realizations of a ZTA-based security system for smart healthcare exploiting cloud services, through 5G networks, for data processing and management is recently introduced in \cite{chen2020security}.

 Dynamic risk assessment and trust evaluation are key elements of a ZTA.
 We introduce the architecture of an intelligent ZTA (i-ZTA) which provides a framework to employ artificial intelligence (AI) engines for information security in untrusted networks.
+We also discuss the necessity for AI in obtaining a full realization of ZTA for next generation 5G networks.
 We discuss the adoptability of open radio access network (O-RAN) for the integration of such i-ZTA.
 Further, we argue how the multi-access edge computing (MEC) technology of 5G networks can be exploited to provide resource-constraint devices with the necessary computational resources for realizing the envisioned i-ZTA.